alexisnovas/top-popular-movies-app/README.md

 ## How to get the API Key

-Register on https://imdb-api.com/ an follow the steps below.
+Register on https://imdb-api.com/ and follow the steps below.

 #### Step 1 - Go to user settings
 ![GetApiKey1](/Screenshots/GetApiKeyStep1.PNG)